Arts

 The information designer Michaela Lautenschlager (*1988, Amberg) works at the intersection between

 spatial design and interactive media art.
 In her technically and aesthetically sophisticated installations and thematic exhibitions, the artist deals with the physicalization, sonification and visualization of big data in the context of the digital city.
 The central aspect of her work is the translation of complex relationships into spatial experiences, making various environmental issues tangible and tackling human self–perception.
 Her focus is just as kinetic as her installations themselves – from the microscopic view of the butterfly’s wings to the scientific examination of electromagnetic radiation, the tech–savvy designer deals with a wide range of themes.
 With this, the IIID–Award winner hits the pulse of the times and invites a critical yet playful reflection of modern urban subjects.
-(Text, Art Curator: Nadine Bajek)
+(Text: Nadine Bajek, Art Curator)

 56th exhibition: Katja Pudor